George Town, Chennai

-George Town, also known as Muthialpet and Parry's corner, is a neighbourhood in Chennai (Madras), Tamil Nadu, India.
-It is near the Fort Saint George.
-It is an historical area of Madras city from where its expansion began in the 1640s.
-It extends from the Bay of Bengal in the east to Park town on the west.
-The Fort St. George is on the south, to Royapuram in the north.
+George Town, also known as Muthialpet, Parry's Corner and Broadway, is a neighbourhood in Chennai, Tamil Nadu, India.
+It is near the Fort St. George and is a historical area of Madras city from where its expansion began in the 1640s.
+It extends from the Bay of Bengal in the east to Park town on the west, The Fort St. George on the south to Royapuram in the north.
 The Fort St. George houses the Tamil Nadu Legislative Assembly and the Secretariat.
 The High court of Tamil Nadu at Chennai, Dr. Ambedkar Law College, Stanley Medical College and Hospital are located here.